 Join our Newsletter

-Gunawirra is a public benevolent institution and all donations are tax deductible.
+Gunawirra is a Deductible Gift Recipient so all donations are tax deductible.

 Gunawirra wishes to acknowledge all Aboriginal and Torres Strait Islander people and their communities of Australia, and we respect and recognise that they still have a strong continuing connection to their culture, land, water and community.